nspcc-dev/doc-fs-neo-org/content/howto/01_first_step.md

 - private,
 - public-read,
 - public-read-write.

-In a public container, everyone can read and write objects to the container; in a private container, only the owner of the container can execute read and write operations.
-In a read-only container, only the owner can write to the container, but anyone can read data from it.
-In our example, we will use predefined public-read basic ACL.
+In a `public-read-write` container, everyone can read and write objects to the container; in a `private` container, only the owner of the container can execute read and write operations.
+In a `public-read` (read-only) container, only the owner can write to the container, but anyone can read data from it.
+In our example, we will use predefined `public-read` basic ACL.

 To do it, we should execute neofs-cli command as follows: